tien-vo/system-config/README.md

-# nix-config
+# system-config

-This is my personal system & home configurations with nix flake.
+This is a flake for configuring personal systems and home environments.